waltercruz/godfather/README.markdown

 ## TL;DR

-Given an object, you want to know its Service.
+Given an object, you want to know its service.

 eg. `Entity\Mug` has a `MugService` and `Entity\Tshirt` has a `TshirtService`